appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 2. The written description describes how sensitive data stored in browser storage is deleted when the user logs out.

 *L2*
-1. Application does not store sensitive data in browser storage. and;
+1. Verification shall confirm that application does not store sensitive data in browser storage. and;
-2. Application deletes sensitive data stored in browser storage when the user logs out.
+2. Verification shall confirm that application deletes sensitive data stored in browser storage when the user logs out.

 ---